Clusters

 -

-For clusters sized under
+For clusters sized up to and including

 3200cc

-For clusters sized at
+For clusters sized above

 3200cc

-and above, even distribution of replicas across availability zones cannot be guaranteed.
+, even distribution of replicas across availability zones cannot be guaranteed.

 Cluster sizing